Sayre-Tnunu/katacoda-scenarios/interview3/step3.md

 * if you haven't already, create a new metric for your time-board for this event:'ansible.task.failures'

   - choose 'query value' visualization for step 1
   - choose 'ansible.task.failures'
-  - next to that choose 'from playbook:ansible', save and
+  - next to that choose 'from playbook:ansible', save back to your dashboard

 * in the terminal, delete the jinja2 file: `rm datadog.html.j2`